Guidelines for contributors

 Each parish is allocated 1000 words per month.
-Notes in excess of 1000 per month may be accepted only by prior agreement with the Editor.
+Notes more than 1000 words may be accepted only by prior agreement with the Editor.
 There will be a charge of €10 per 100 words over the allocation.

 Views expressed in the Church Review are those of the contributor and are not necessarily those of the Editor or Church Review Committee.

 Each parish must channel their news through their designated correspondent.
-We cannot include snippets of parish news sent by well meaning parishioners as the parish notes are the responsibility of the person writing the notes for that parish and he or she must be able to stand over whatever is written.
+Parishioners wishing to have parish news included should channel them through that correspondent as the parish notes are the responsibility of the person writing the notes for that parish and he or she must be able to stand over whatever is written.

 Parish Notes are only accepted by e–mail to firstname.lastname@example.org, either in the body of the email or by an attachment in Word.

 Notes should be single spaced, preferably in Times New Roman Font, 12 point.